trailofbits/DrLojekyll/docs/Grammar.md

 literal: "false" ;
 ```

-### Positive Clauses

-A positive clause is a normal clause that starts with an "atom", i.e.
+All clause heads start with an "atom", i.e. an identifier that begins with
-an identifier that begins with a lower case, alphabetic character.
-These
+a lower case, alphabetic character.
+These are associated with queries,
-are associated with queries, messages, exports, and locals.
+messages, exports, and locals.

-A positive clause can be thought as "additive": when the conditions of
+Clause can be thought as "additive": when the conditions of its body are
-its body are satisfied, its head is "added to" to the set of proven facts.
+satisfied, its head is "added to" to the set of proven facts.
 When a message declaration is used in the head of a clause, the clause is
 treated as "message publication," i.e. when the conditions are satisfied,
 the outside world is told about the addition (or removal, in some cases)